liuyilei8969/Lung-Cancer-AS/README.md

 ### Part of RBP regulation analysis, here you are intereted in the RBPs' targets

+In this section, you should prepare the following input files:
+`Hs.seq.all.cass.chrom.can.exon.bed`:  A BED file containing event IDs along with the start and end positions of the alternatively spliced exons.
+You may refer to the example `test/Hs.seq.all.cass.chrom.can.exon.bed`, which includes 500 events.
+`ENCODE_DS/`: A directory containing differential splicing results from ENCODE KD RNA-Seq data.
+Please download the raw data from https://www.encodeproject.org/ and follow the procedure described in the first section to perform the DS analysis.
+`up_events.txt`,`dn_events.txt`, `up_RBP.txt`, `dn_RBP.txt`: Text files summarizing the results of DS and DE analyses.
+These files can be generated using the provided scripts in the first section.

 `GenExS.py`: Generate events and splicing factor relationship matrix based on the DS results of RBP-preturbanced cell line, with 0 representing for no relationship, 1 for activation and -1 for repression.
 `GenDExDS`: Generate a smaller matrix than `GenExS.py`, since only DE splicing factor and DS events are taken into consideration.
 `Count.py`: Summarize how many events are activated or repressed by a splicing factor.
 If you are only concerned about the consistent regulation-relationship, you can filter the ExS matrix.